joseryzmal/joseryzmal.dev/_work_experiences/freelance.md

 duration: 2006 - 2008
 ---
 {: .list-disc .pl-4 .leading-loose}
-- Worked on small-scale websites using PHP and Javascript
+- Engaged in the development of small-scale websites, leveraging PHP and Javascript to create dynamic and responsive web solutions